-Not so, Mona Me. (or is that mon ami?)
+Not so, Mona Me. (or maybe that’s mon ami?)
 Or at least not completely so.
-You see, way back in the bad old 2006′s (before all the hope and change), Congress passed the Pension Protection Act, which had a provision in it that allows employers to automatically enroll employees in retirement plans, and even make default investment choices for them.
+You see, way back in 2006, Congress passed the Pension Protection Act, which had a provision in it that allows employers to automatically enroll employees in retirement plans, and make default investment choices for them.

 Doesn’t apply to me, right?
 Since I enrolled on my own and made my own choices for allocation of my investments… right?
 Once again, Mona, you’re not completely correct.